kapilsarma2002/kapilsarma2002/README.md

 Currently building a website which lets players create romms and play chess.

-- 🔭 I’m currently working on Web development.
+- 🔭 I’m currently working on Web development and building my portfolio.
 - 🌱 I’m currently learning Golang.
 - 💬 Ask me about Web development.
 - 📫 How to reach me: sarmakapil1817@gmail.com